addgene/openbio/README.md

 ## Deconvolution v2

 This version of the deconvolution script uses a csv file as input rather than hardcoded sequences within the script.
-The first column of the csv file should contain sequence ids, and the second column contain the associated sequences.
+The first column of the csv file should contain sequence ids, and the second column should contain the associated sequences.
 The command to run this script should look like:
 ./deconvolution_v2.py /path/to/FASTQ /path/to/csv